veloso666/react-project/README.md

 # React + TypeScript + Vite

 This project was done jointly between the students:
-João Lucas Veloso
+João Lucas Veloso,
-Saulo Ambrosio
+Saulo Ambrosio,
-Pedro Igor
+Pedro Igor,
-Lucas Vinicius
+Lucas Vinicius.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.